yourtion/CodeAtlas/web/README.md

 # CodeAtlas Web Frontend

-This is the web frontend for CodeAtlas, built with Svelte.
+This is the web frontend for CodeAtlas, built with Svelte and Rsbuild.

 ## Development